6 products

 - +

-The stem of your cup may stick out, but it doesn’t have to.
-If the cup is properly placed and the stem is sticking out, it means your cup is positioned low in your vagina.
-If it doesn’t bother you, you can leave it as is.
+The stem of your cup can stick out, but it doesn’t have to.
+If your cup is correctly positioned and the stem is sticking out, it means your cup is sitting low in your vagina.
+If it doesn’t bother you, you can leave it like that.
 If it does bother you, you can always trim a few notches off the stem so it’s more comfortable.
-Always remove your cup before trimming the stem!
+Always remove your cup before cutting the stem!

 - +